 Did you know

-It’s estimated that claims following one of the most damaging storms in decades, could cost the UK insurance industry as much as £300 million.
+It’s estimated that claims following Storm Arwen could have cost the UK insurance industry as much as £300 million.

-According to the Energy Networks Association (ENA), 72% of people don’t know who to contact if they have a power cut, with 43% thinking they need to call their energy supplier.
+The helpline was established in 2016 after research analysed by the Energy Networks Association (ENA) found that 72% of people did not know who to contact in a power cut, with 43% thinking they needed to call their energy supplier.

-The new number is a joint initiative set up by the LDCs, to make it easier for people to get through to the right team during a power cut.
+The power cut helpline number is a joint initiative set up by the LDCs, to make it easier for people to get through to the right team during a power cut.

 • UK Power Networks